openstack-k8s-operators/edpm-ansible/docs/source/contributing_roles.rst

 Therefore, roles must not reimplement functionality already present in other roles, or functionality that is not part of their intended purpose.
-Prequisite tasks can be performed by roles added as dependencies, or by preceding roles in the playbook, and declared in the role documentation.
+Prerequisite tasks can be performed by roles added as dependencies, or by preceding roles in the playbook, and declared in the role documentation.

 If a newly developed role has a prerequisite that isn't already fulfilled